All major tax inventives and subsidies you need to be aware of when starting a business in France.

 Can the company this tax credit be accumulated with others?

-The company which claims it can also benefit from all innovation-oriented tax credits such as
+The company that claims it can also benefit from all innovation-oriented tax credits such as

 However, the same expenses can be used for one scheme only.
 (Expenses of some programs may overlap each other)